opensearch-project/project-website/_posts/2023-12-07-semantic-options-benchmarks.md

 ### Option 3: Remote inference on data nodes

 This option was introduced in OpenSearch 2.9 with the ML extensibility feature.
 With this option, you use the ML connector to integrate with a remote server (outside of OpenSearch) for model inference (for example, SageMaker).
-Again, everything else is identical to option 1, except the inference requests are now forwarded by ML Commons to the remote SageMaker endpoint through an ML connector, as shown in following figure:
+Again, everything else is identical to option 1, except the inference requests are now forwarded by ML Commons from data nodes to the remote SageMaker endpoint through an ML connector, as shown in following figure:

 ![Figure 3: Remote inference on data nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-3.png)

 ### Option 4: Remote inference on ML nodes

-This option is a combination of options 2 and 3, so it still uses remote inference but also uses a dedicated ML node to host ML Commons, as shown in following figure:
+This option is a combination of options 2 and 3.
+It still uses remote inference from SageMaker but also uses a dedicated ML node to host ML Commons, as shown in following figure:

 ![Figure 4: Remote inference on ML nodes](/assets/media/blog-images/2023-12-07-semantic-options-benchmarks/semantic-options-4.png)